-In November 2019, the Company entered into a lease agreement for office and laboratory space located in Montreal, Quebec that has not commenced as of December 31, 2019.
-As required under the terms of the lease agreement, the Company had prepaid rent of \$522 as of December 31, 2019 and a commitment to prepay an additional \$522 prior to lease commencement, which the current portion was accounted for within prepaid expenses and other current assets and the long-term portion was accounted for within other assets.
+In November 2019, the Company entered into a lease agreement for office and laboratory space for a 5 year term located in Montreal, Quebec which commenced in September 2020.
+The Company has an option for a 5 year renewal, which has not been recognized in the Company's right-of-use asset or lease liability.
+As required under the terms of the lease agreement, the Company incurred prepaid rent of \$1.0 million prior to commencement of the lease term, with the current portion previously accounted for within prepaid expenses and other current assets and the long-term portion accounted for within other assets.
+As of the commencement of the lease term, this prepaid rent has been reclassified to the right-of-use asset.

-The following table contains a summary of the lease costs recognized under ASC 842 and other information pertaining to the Company's operating leases for the year ended December 31, 2019:
+The following tables contains a summary of the lease costs recognized under ASC 842 and other information pertaining to the Company's operating leases for the years ended December 31, 2020 and 2019:

-December 31, 2019
+December 31, 2020 December 31, 2019

+(in thousands)

 Operating Leases

 Lease Cost

-Operating lease cost \$ 411
+Operating lease cost \$ 999 \$ 411

-Short-term lease cost 12
+Short-term lease cost 51 12

-Variable lease cost 248
+Variable lease cost 161 248

-Total lease cost \$ 671
+Total lease cost \$ 1,211 \$ 671

-December 31, 2019
+ecember 31, 2020 De ecember 31, 2019

-Other Operating Lease Information
+Other Operating Lease Information (in thousands, except as specified otherwise)

+(in thousands, except as specified o

-Operating cash flows for operating leases \$ 426
+Operating cash flows for operating leases \$ (in thousands, except as 802 \$ 426

+.
+0 \$ • \$ •

+Operating cash flows for operating leases \$ • \$ \$

-Right-of-use assets obtained in exchange for lease obligations \$1,074
+Operating cash flows for operating leases Right-of-use assets obtained in exchange for new 802 \$ 426

-Weighted-average remaining lease term 1.79 years

-Weighted-average discount rate 7.6%

-The variable lease costs for the year ended December 31, 2019 include contingent rental usage, common area maintenance and other operating charges.
+Variable lease costs for the years ended December 31, 2020 and 2019 include contingent rental usage, common area maintenance and other operating charges.
 As the Company's leases do not provide an implicit rate, the Company utilized its incremental borrowing rate to discount lease payments, which reflects the fixed rate at which the Company could borrow on a collateralized basis the amount of the lease payments in the same currency, for a similar term, in a similar economic environment.

-Future minimum lease payments under the Company's operating leases as of December 31, 2019 were as follows:
+Future minimum lease payments under the Company's operating leases as of December 31, 2020 were as follows:

-December 3 2019 31,
+December 31, 2020

+Motovity of Logo Linkilities (in thousands)

 Maturity of Lease Liabilities

-2020 \$ 68 30

-2021 36 58
+2021 \$ 871

-2022 8 87
+2022 780

-2023 -
+2023 1,053

-2024 -
+2024 1,069

-Thereafter - -
+2025 720

-Total lease payments 1,13 35
+Total lease payments \$ 4,493

-Less: interest (7 71)
+Less: interest (488)

-Total lease liabilities \$ 1,06 54
+Total lease liabilities \$ 4,005